scanny/python-pptx/docs/developer/modules/packaging.rst

 |Package| objects
 ------------------------

-Most users of the :mod:`pptx.packaging` module will only need to interact with the |Package| class.
+Most users of the :mod:`pptx.opc.packaging` module will only need to interact with the |Package| class.
 The remaining classes in the module provide specialized support for |Package|, although one or two contribute to the API via one or more of their attributes.

-.. autoclass:: pptx.packaging.Package
+.. autoclass:: pptx.opc.packaging.Package
    :members:
    :member-order: bysource
+   :noindex:
 ..    :undoc-members: